-A clinically integrated network, or CIN, brings together a group of providers to cooperate actively in efforts to limit costs and deliver high quality care.
-That, in turn, allows the providers to contract jointly with payors and to share gains associated with their efforts.
+A clinically integrated network, or CIN, brings together a group of providers to actively cooperate in efforts to improve clinical quality and reduce avoidable costs.
+That, in turn, allows the providers to contract through the CIN with payors and to share gains associated with their clinical quality efforts and outcomes.

-We are a physician-led clinically integrated network that brings together primary care pediatricians and specialists across the Commonwealth of Virginia as part of a new legal entity that will stand with and support pediatric providers.
+We are a physician-led, pediatric clinically integrated network that supports pediatric clinicians in their transition to preventive population health through data integration, hybrid care management and value based contracting.
 This clinically integrated network is steered by a physician-led Board of Directors that recognize children as a unique population.

 Population health is a lens to view health outcomes for a group of people, and the distribution of those health outcomes within a group.
 Looking at a population of children allows us to identify gaps in care, inequities in care, and opportunities to improve outcomes for the entire defined population.
 As an example, all children need and deserve well-child care and immunizations.
 Analyzing populations of children at various ages allows us to target those who need well-child visits and timely vaccinations and helps us to assure that all children in our care get what they need and deserve, not just the children who access care and keep their appointments.